 Each class begins with a free play period when children choose their own activities, using the resources of our classroom including a variety of toys, books, puzzles, manipulative play objects such as playdough, art supplies, and educational games.
 Each day also includes a circle time, teacher-planned crafts and activities, snack, and outdoor time on the playground when weather permits.

 Do you serve snacks?
-What are the policies for responding to food allergies?
+What are the policies for food allergies?